 Poor customer loyalty and retention:

-Customers are the best source for product and company feedback.
+Customers satisfaction is important and is the best source for product and company feedback.
 Customer reviews can make or break a business.
 Unfortunately, the Sansbot Brand created a cocktail of poor customer service with their unavailability, slow response time, lack of connection with customers.
 The client dissatisfaction negatively impacted the company’s reviews and customer loyalty.
 These clients soon found themselves drawn to the competition who provide instant service with chatbots

 Missing out on better customer service for smartphones and tablet users:

 The world has gone towards a mobile future which has resulted in mobile users exceeding the number of laptop and personal computer users.
 The use of chatbots in mobile apps can enhance customer service and create a more personal engaging experience.
-Customers can browse and buy directly from the mobile device through a bot.
+Integrate a chatbot with your app is as easy as adding a line of code.
+Customers can browse and buy directly from the mobile device or app with a bot.
 Chatbots can easily help in all stages of a transaction such as buying any product or service.
 But the Sansbot Company lost out again on the high potential mobile user base as they were not using chatbots.

 Customer support efficiency ‘Data collection’ challenges: